 Texas is a very multicultural region and is home of the most diverse city in the US (Houston).
 This means you not only have to work with local people, but also with professionals from around the world.

-Do you need to build or hire a new team?
-You already have one but you are struggling to communicate with them?
+Do you want to learn more about multicultural teams?
+Are you struggling to communicate with your international partners or colleagues?
 Could cultural differences be the reason?
 Or does it have to do with a generation gap?
-To get the most out of a (multicultural) team, it’s important to understand these differences and learn to collaborate effectively.
+To get the most out of a (multicultural) team, it is important to understand these differences and learn to collaborate effectively.